Click on a link to jump to that individual item or scroll down to read through all of them.

 Here are two examples of the impact of that fact:

-Those allocations may satisfy people whose top concern is the preservation of their current TSP balance during occasional stock market downturn.
+Those allocations may satisfy people whose top concern is the preservation of their current TSP balance during occasional stock market downturns.
 However, people who are more concerned about maintaining the purchasing power of their retirement assets over several decades may wish to hold more of their TSP holdings in stocks.
-(Updated May 2023)
+(Updated January 2025)

 8. When to Apply for Social Security

-• Are you still working?
-If you are earning significant income from a job or self-employment and you have not yet reached your full Social Security age (for example, age 67 for everyone born after 1959), then you probably do not want to start Social Security yet because the earnings test before that age reduces Social Security benefits by $1 for every $2 in earned income over $21,240 a year.
-For example, $50,000 in earned income would reduce your annual Social Security benefit by $14,380.
+- Are you still working?
+If you are earning significant income from a job or self-employment and you have not yet reached your full Social Security age (for example, age 67 for everyone born after 1959), then you probably do not want to start Social Security yet because the earnings test before that age reduces Social Security benefits in 2025 by $1 for every $2 in earned income over $23,400 a year.
+For example, earned income of $50,000 would reduce your annual Social Security benefit by $13,300.
 Earned income is money from work performed and excludes other income such as pension payments, TSP withdrawals, capital gains, and rental income.

 9. Medicare Part B at Age 65

 Around 75 percent of federal retirees sign up for Medicare Part B at age 65 to supplement continuing coverage under their Federal Employee Health Benefits plan.
-That eliminates almost all out-of-pocket medical costs and allows some retirees to reduce their FEHB premiums by switching from a high option FEHP plan to a lower, basic option.
-But retirees pay a premium for Part B which in 2023 is $164,90 a month.
-Higher income retirees (over $194,000 a year for those filing a joint tax return) pay even more.
-Coverage is per person, so a couple who each elect Part B coverage would both pay the premium.
+That eliminates almost all out-of-pocket medical costs and allows some retirees to reduce their FEHB premiums by switching from a high-option FEHB plan to a lower, basic option.
+However, retirees pay a premium for Part B, which in 2025 is $185.00 a month.
+Higher-income retirees pay more.

 Because a small part of your Foreign Service pension is attributable to the mandatory contributions that you made during your career from after-tax income, that amount is not subject to re-taxation in retirement.
 If you retired in 2012 or later, your annual Form 1099-R lists both the gross amount and the taxable amount of your annuity.
 Input those numbers into your tax preparation software or give them to your tax preparer so that you do not pay taxes on the non-taxable amount.
 You continue deducting the annualized amount each tax year until you have deducted the full amount that you contributed to the retirement system.
 You will know that you have reached that point when your annual 1099-R no longer lists a lower taxable amount.